rjojjr/humidity-temp/README.md

 Project trello board can be found [here](https://trello.com/b/IbhfP8vr/py-temp)

+You need the Trello improvements browser plugin to get story numbers.

+Branches will be named "story-<story #>"

 The readings will be stored in a MYSQL instance running in docker.

 ## Install Dependencies